opengovsg/ts-template/README.md

 `.github/dependabot.yml` is in place so that npm dependencies will be regularly updated.

-Note that the first time dependabot makes a Pull Request, you may have to squash and merge it yourself, changing the commit title to line up with conventional commits.

 ### Gitpod
 A `.gitpod.yml` has been configured to run `npm install` for Gitpod users creating workspaces from the repository.